-HubSpot provides a content strategy tool to help create topic clusters, pillar content, sub topics and all related content.
+HubSpot provides a content strategy tool to help create topic clusters plan, pillar content, sub topics and all related content.
 HubSpot users find that the tool is an easy-to-use, yet thorough method of learning how to create SEO optimization by using topic clusters.

 This new concept of topic clusters will dramatically improve B2B ranking in search engine effectiveness.
 Savvy businesses are implementing it now and you can join them.

 I hosted a FREE webinar titled “How to Create Content That 2018 Search Engines Love! “ and I invite you to watch on demand as Justin Champion - Creator of HubSpot Academy's Content Marketing Certification course and author of Inbound Content - & I discuss about topic clusters as the new SEO methodology and how they help your business rank #1 on Google.

 How to rank higher in Google searchesHere is what we covered in the one-hour webinar: